alpaka-group/llama/docs/pages/iteration.rst

 View iterators
 --------------

-Iterators on views are useful but pose a couple of difficulties.
+Iterators on views of any dimension are supported.
-Therefore, only 1D iterators are supported currently.
-Higher dimensional iterators are difficult to get right if we also want to preserve good codegen.
+Higher than 1D iterators however are difficult to get right if we also want to achieve well optimized assembly.
-Multiple nested loops seem to be superior to a single iterator over multiple dimensions.
+Multiple nested loops seem to be optimized better than a single loop using iterators over multiple dimensions.

-Having an iterator to a view opens up the standard library for use in conjunction with LLAMA:
+Nevertheless, having an iterator to a view opens up the standard library for use in conjunction with LLAMA:

 .. code-block:: C++